e-gov/TARA-GovSSO-InProxy/README.md

         - `GOVSSO-Session/local/tls/hydra/hydra.localhost.keystore.p12`
         - `GOVSSO-Session/local/tls/session/session.localhost.keystore.p12`
 3. Add `127.0.0.1 admin.localhost hydra.localhost session.localhost` line to `hosts` file.
 This is needed only for
-   requests originating from GOVSSO-InProxy when it's running locally (not in Docker Compose).
+   requests originating from GOVSSO-InProxy when it's running locally (not in Docker Compose) or during tests.
 It's not needed for web browsers as popular browsers already have built-in support for resolving `*.localhost` subdomains.
 4. Run
    ```shell
    ./mvnw spring-boot:run